Your content strategy (you do have one, right?) should be focused on the following objectives:

 This aspect of your strategy is the one that many people focus on but simply throwing up a paper, posting slides or excerpting pages from reports isn’t likely getting you all that you want.
 There has to be consideration for what each item is going to get you.
 And, is what you are posting going to compel someone to give you their details or ask you how to purchase something?

 There was a time when I could have an analyst pull a paper together, we would post a link to the document and email to our lists.
 3 days and 400 registered requests later my sales people were locked and loaded to go and sell something.
 Not so simple any more.
-Seemingly everyone does white papers, video blogs, gives away free reports or keeps an archive.
-SlideShare and Scribd are fully stocked with free stuff too.
+Everyone does white papers, video blogs, gives away free reports or keeps an archive.
 Webinars have proliferated everywhere.

 On the other hand, give away too much and what are you getting in return?
 You have to establish a fair return on your content with respect to what value you set for the items and evaluate the amount of registrations, requests for more, follows or shares.
 Also looking at how each content unit feeds into creating leads though your analytics apps.
 Not every content piece carries the same weight with each audience and industry.
 See what items create the best leads.

 Press and trade media especially are key audiences for your content efforts.
-Your news releases have to be well written and substantive but also contain links to your site.
-(Yes, welcome to 1995) But are you embedding links to graphics or additional data from the report?
+Your news releases have to be well written and substantive but also contain graphics and report data.
 Are you supporting media outlets with offers of interviews and yes, press copies of reports?
 Are you staying on top of what your industry press is covering?
 Are you engaging with them through social channels?

 To make an effective content strategy work you have to think through what returns you want it to provide.
 You have to constantly consider and then reconsider how the various elements are working for you.
 Think about how the audience that you want to reach wants to interact with you and how they prefer to consume information and more importantly, what hot buttons do you need to hit in order to get them to do something worthwhile for you.